-This simple idea is one of my all time favorites for toddler activities.
-It’s the jewel of the many activities my son participates in from day to day.
-My
+Learning Boards are the absolute best!
+I have been using them for years and don’t plan to stop.
+This simple idea is one of my all time favorites for toddler activities and it transfers over into preschool as well.
+It’s one of the go to’s of the many activities my son participates in from day to day.

-25 month old has been enjoying the following learning boards for the past SIX months.
+(Flashback) My 25 month old at the time has been enjoyed the following learning boards nearly SIX months.
 Take a look!

 The learning board is simply a “life sized” poster board that can include basically any subject you feel is helpful for your child.

 I chose to do letters and numbers on one board, colors and shapes on another, and sight words on the last.
 However, some may like to do sensory items or just something fun and silly.
 Be creative!

 We hope you like the products we recommend.
 Just so you are aware, Keep Toddlers Busy may collect a share of sales from the links on this page.
 As an Amazon Associate I earn from qualifying purchases.
 Read more about our links in my disclosure policy.

 How To Make Toddler Learning Board

 This project took me about one hour to complete and I got so much more play time from it than I’ve gotten from many of the toys I’ve bought in the past.
 Seriously.
 And there are two options.

 You can definitely buy an amazing toddler learning poster kit like one here if drawing and crafts are not your thing, or you can take some time out and do it yourself.